galavidar/CLARA/README.md

 ```bash
 streamlit run clara_app.py
 ```
+Click on the link in the terminal for a locally hosted page.
 Then follow the on-screen prompts to upload a loan application and view the results.
+That's all!
+Easy-peasy.

+### ❗️ Important
+- In order for CLARA to run, you will need labelled card transactions and bank statements in csv format.
+See the 'examples' directory for a sample upload.
+- On startup, the page will take a few seconds to render.
+Please be patient.
+- Once the application is submitted, the pipeline takes a couple of minutes to run and complete.
+Please be very patient.
+You can always track the progress in the terminal, or via the outputs.

 ## 📊 Data